 Start, message, and approve Claude Code sessions from the MacBook notch.
 No terminal window required.

 Session monitors show you what your agents are doing, then send you back to the terminal to act.
-Skylet owns the whole loop.
+Skylet owns the whole loop — from first prompt to final approval.

 Recent conversations across every project, one tap to reopen as a fully messageable session.
 The original transcript stays untouched.